-Highlights of Sunday's National Football League games
+NFL-Highlights of Sunday's National Football League games

 Titans 24, Bengals 20

-DeMarco Murray stretched the ball just across the goal line on a seven-yard touchdown pass from Marcus Mariota with 36 seconds left as Tennessee edged Cincinnati.
+DeMarco Murray stretched the ball across the goal line on a seven-yard touchdown pass play from Marcus Mariota with 36 seconds left as Tennessee edged Cincinnati.

-The touchdown was Murray’s third score of the day as Tennessee (6-3) won its fourth straight game.
+The touchdown was Murray’s third of the day as Tennessee (6-3) won its fourth straight game.

 Cincinnati (3-6) grabbed a 20-17 lead with 5:03 left when Andy Dalton hit A.J.
 Green with a short pass over the middle that Green turned into a 70-yard touchdown.